-- We maintained and enhanced our range of existing services. - We increased the capacity of high support houses by 2 places, to 54. - We embedded the Addiction Counsellor service which HSE drugs and alcohol services provided for 24 months, and which has enhanced the service we can provide.
-296 sessions were attended by 44 different people in 2015. - Our Campaigning programme framed the narrative of the housing and homeless crisis at national and local level.
-'Easing the Pressure' explored the outcomes of our social rentals model of housing people experiencing homelessness.
-Simon Week with a theme 'Changing the Forecast' formed part of our advocacy work locally and nationally to raise awareness and recruit the wider public to help communicate the severity of the housing and homeless crisis, to politicians, policy makers and influencers, among others. - Our Fundraising team of staff and volunteers raised €3.7m gross in voluntary donations and bequests. - A capital donation given for the express purpose of acquiring a property, allowed Cork Simon purchase a house which we are using as addiction treatment aftercare housing with visiting support for up to 4 people. - We consulted widely on developing a new strategic Community Plan 2016-2020.
-This has included a review of our theory of practice and the implementation of the Housing first approach to addressing homelessness. - Cork Simon promotes the Housing First approach which is aimed at making sure people experiencing homelessness are assisted to live their lives in their own ways through a model that offers choices in both housing and support services to facilitate personal empowerment and recovery.
-In 2015 we hosted Dr Sam Tsembis a leading international expert in this Housing First approach, who provided training for Cork Simon and other organisations. - We established an Investment Advisory Committee as a subcommittee of the Board.
-This committee manages the investment portfolio that was previously entrusted to the Cork Simon Homeless Foundation, which has now been discontinued.
-We transferred the balance of the restricted endowment fund to unrestricted reserves. - We provided operational support and fundraising support to South East Simon Community, and fundraising support to Galway Simon Community. - We commenced the process of putting in place a Finance and Audit Committee, and a Quality and Safety Committee, as sub-committees of the Board. - We continued to represent the people we support at Local and Regional Homeless Fora, and continued to represent Cork Simon's experience on the ground at a national level at the Simon Communities of Ireland.
+- We maintained and enhanced our range of existing services. - Following consultation, we commenced the implementation of the strategic Community Plan 2016-2020.
+This has included a review of our theory of practice and the implementation of the Housing first approach to addressing homelessness. - We enhanced the addiction treatment aftercare service with the addition of a rented house for up to three women. - We secured ongoing HSE funding to continue the Addiction Counsellor service. - Our Campaigning programme framed the narrative of the housing and homeless crisis at national and local level.
+Simon Week with a theme 'Cut the Red Tape' formed part of our advocacy work locally and nationally to raise awareness and recruit the wider public to help communicate the severity of the housing and homeless crisis, to politicians, policy makers and influencers, among others. - Our Fundraising team of staff and volunteers raised €3.7m gross in voluntary donations and beguests. - Cork Simon actively promotes the Housing First approach which is aimed at making sure people experiencing homelessness are assisted to live their lives in their own ways through a model that offers choices in both housing and support services to facilitate personal empowerment and recovery.

+Achievements and performance - continued

+- We continued to provide operational support to South East Simon Community.
+We carried out a due diligence exercise to explore options for further collaboration between Cork Simon and South East Simon Community. - We established a Finance and Audit Committee, and a Quality and Safety Committee, as sub-committees of the Board. - We secured additional funding for enhanced weekend Day Service for people who are rough sleeping or are in temporary accommodation. - We continued to represent the people we support at Local and Regional Homeless Fora, and continued to represent Cork Simon's experience on the ground at a national level at the Simon Communities of Ireland.

-Financial Review
+Financial review